joelrdoherty/learning_preferences_submitter/README.md

 ### Email Not Sending

-1. Check that EmailJS credentials are correct in `script.js`
+1. Check that Google Apps Script URL is correct in `script.js`
-2. Verify your EmailJS service is active
+2. Verify your Google Apps Script is deployed as "Anyone" can access
 3. Check browser console for error messages (F12 → Console)
-4. Ensure your EmailJS free tier quota hasn't been exceeded (200 emails/month)
+4. Check your Gmail spam folder
+5. Check Google Apps Script execution logs at script.google.com

 ### Form Not Submitting